aglavic/plotpy/README.txt

   - Change and show all gnuplot parameters and store it as profile

 ------- 5 - goals for later releases -------
-The next releases will hopefully come in about 2 month cycles.
+The next releases will hopefully come in about 2-3 month cycles.
 At the moment I have these plans for the future releases:

+  v0.6 stable)
+        - a lot of bugfixing
+        - improve comments
+        - testing, testing, testing

   v0.7) - setting up proper printing dialog
         - more error handling